Rhinostone/gina/README.md

 ## Debugging in Gina

-You can attach a remote debuger like [Visual Studio Code](https://code.visualstudio.com/Download) to Gina.
+You can attach a remote debugger like [Visual Studio Code](https://code.visualstudio.com/Download) to Gina.

 1. Open your project
 ![New window](./documentation/img/debug-new1.png)